Editorial guide

 Boundary for iPhone face yoga app should reduce decision fatigue

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "Why an iPhone face yoga app should reduce decision fatigue", a habit log can be useful even when a photo is hard to interpret.
+For "An iPhone face yoga app should reduce decision fatigue", a habit log can be useful even when a photo is hard to interpret.
 It should not attack another app to make Orena look better.
 That is why this article points to /what-is-orena when the question moves from practice advice to product facts.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, beginner-friendly routine framing can still.
+If the question is about habit, comfort, or planning, beginner-friendly routine framing can still help.

 Section 5